 Click here for game pgn.

-In this game after my bad blunder f4, my brain went into “primitive” mode and I completely underestimated my position.
+In this game after my bad blunder f4, I completely underestimated my position.
 If I had looked at the position with a fresh mind after 19.f4 (which actually doesn’t turn out to be that bad) I would have noticed that on bh6, white has a decent attack and black’s pieces are all over the place resulting in equality.
 Instead I played kh1, a move which leads to a worse position for white.

 Click here for game pgn.